SATANtrainsAI/PROTOKEN/README.md

 - **Normalization and Merging:** Normalizes the computed distances and angles, and merges them into a three-channel (RGB) image where each pixel corresponds to the geometric relationship between two residues.
 - **Output:** Saves the image as a PNG file and writes out a FASTA file containing the protein sequence.
 - **Binning:** Organizes images into directories based on the number of residues (for example, files with 40 to 64 residues, 65 to 128 residues, etc.) to maintain manageable image sizes.
-- **Parallel Processing:** Uses Python’s multiprocessing capabilities to process files concurrently and deletes the original structure files after successful conversion.
+- **Parallel Processing:** Uses Python’s multiprocessing to process files in parallel and deletes the original structure files after successful conversion.

 ### Key Sections